trend206/dd-py/docs/source/index.rst

 Getting Started
 ---------------
 Start by creating a ddan object.
-This ddan represents the DDaN API endpoint
+This ddan represents the DDAN API endpoint

 .. code-block:: python